 Deadly Algorithm closes out with the rowdy Triangeli, a rabble rouser of a finale.
 With a bouncy riff, smashing percussion and shouted vocals the intro is the closest that this record gets to traditional stoner sludge, but true to form Gangrened immediately cut out to a spoken word and atmospheric doom section.

 This is a richly varied release that finds new ground in a crowded and sometimes unimaginative field.
 The incorporation of noise, drone and ambient qualities are very welcome and allow pleasing light to counter the shade of the heavy doom and sludge characteristics that Gangrened employ.
 Definitely worth a listen or two and you may find something you don’t expect.
-It’s already out and available on limited run vinyl, digital direct from Gangrened on bandcamp and streaming through the usual suspects.
+It’s already out and available on a limited run vinyl, CD and digital direct from Gangrened on bandcamp and streaming through the usual suspects.

 Label: Burial Records | Domestic System | Kohina Records | Noizeland Records | Odio Sonoro | Quebranta Records | Trepanation Recordings | Violence In The Veins